stephaneVercouillieBMID/slate/source/index.html.md

 itsme(r) exposes its signing and encryption keys on a public endpoint (JWKSet)
 > https://merchant.itsme.be/oidc/jwkSet

 It is expected that the RP will also expose their signing and encryption keys in such a way.
 The location of the RP JWKSet must be configured by an itsme administrator during onboarding of RP.
+The exposed endpoint must be HTTPS

 ## Device Information